Fanael/rainbow-identifiers/README.md

 `rainbow-identifiers-faces-to-override` to a list of faces `rainbow-identifiers` can override.

-Also since version 0.2 it's possible to reduce the number of identifiers highlighted by adding functions to the `rainbow-identifiers-filter-functions` hook.
+Also since version 0.2 it's possible to filter which identifiers are highlighted by adding functions to the `rainbow-identifiers-filter-functions` hook.
 Only the identifiers for which all functions in the hook return non-nil are highlighted.